DavidBruant/davidbruant.github.io/longtermlaziness/_sources/articles/search-data-then-now-and-eventually.md

 ## Conclusion

-Bitching about Google monopoly is worthless.
+Bitching about Google monopoly thanks to search data is worthless and a bit ironic given Mozilla has lived on money gathered via forwarding such data to Google.

 Privacy is more important than the emergence of competing search engines.